Othello: Stage adaptations

 The Othello story became the rock opera Catch My Soul in 1968, depicting Othello as a charismatic religious cult leader, Desdemona as a naive convert, and Iago as a malcontent cult member who thinks himself to be Satan.
 In Murray Carlin's 1969 Not Now Sweet Desdemona the protagonist says of Shakespeare's play that it was "the first play of the Age of Imperialism ...
 Othello is about colour and nothing but colour."
 Charles Marowitz's 1974 An Othello reworked the play in the context of the Black Power movement.
 C. Bernard Jackson's 1979 Iago made Iago himself a Moor and a victim of racism.
 And Caleen Sinnette Jennings' 1999 Casting Othello is a metadrama about a performance of Shakespeare's play, and the racial tensions it evokes.

 Roysten Abel's Othello - A Play in Black and White is set among a group of Indian actors rehearsing a Kathakali version of Othello whose own story begins to mirror the play's plot: with Iago's seduction of Othello played as a guru-disciple relationship.

 Among feminist appropriations of the Othello story, Paula Vogel's 1994 Desdemona, A Play about a Handkerchief sets the story in a kitchen in Cyprus, where only Desdemona, Emilia and Bianca appear.
 In Djanet Sears' 1998 Harlem Duet, Othello's lover challenges his subservient passion: "...why you trying to please her? ...
 I'm so tired of pleasing White folks."
 And Toni Morrison and Rokia Traoré's 2012 Desdemona sets its story in a timeless afterlife of the characters, in which Othello and Desdemona have leisure to talk through all facets of their relationship, and in which Desdemona is reunited with her former maid Barbary, whose actual name is Sa'ran.

 Othello is parodied in the form of a rap song in the stage show The Complete Works of William Shakespeare (Abridged).
 In 2012, the Q Brothers debuted Othello: The Remix, a 90-minute hip-hop version of Othello that was part of the Globe to Globe Festival and World Shakespeare Festival.
 It was one of the few sold-out shows during the festival and went on to have several successful international tours.

 Audio

 One of the first full-length plays to be released on vinyl was the Broadway production starring Paul Robeson, José Ferrer and Uta Hagen, issued in 1944.
+The Caedmon Records production featured Frank Silvera as Othello, Cyril Cusack as Iago, Anna Massey as Desdemona and Celia Johnson as Emilia, directed by Howard Sackler.
+An abridged version for the Living Shakespeare series starred John Gielgud as Othello, Ralph Richardson as Iago, Barbara Jefford as Desdemona and Coral Browne as Emilia.
 Othello has been performed on at least twelve separate occasions on BBC Radio.